-3 credits, satisfactory/fail, term varies, L. Hale; E. Kaplan-Liss
+3 credits, satisfactory/fail, Spring term, Professor L. Hale

 HPH 585 Introduction to Biostatistics & Epidemiology

 This course is an introduction to the principles of statistical methods and epidemiology and their application in the health sciences.
 The student will develop a basic understanding of statistics, epidemiology, and interpretation of research studies in order to communicate risk and scientific evidence to colleagues and the public, directly or through the press.
 NOTE: This class cannot be counted towards the MPH degree.